 “At least you won’t run into anything.”

 Mac laughed wholeheartedly and stood up alongside her bed.
-He pulled her covers back and said: “In you go, Jane Doe 413.”
+He pulled her covers back.

+“In you go, Jane Doe 413.”

 Jane snuggled into a sleeping position with her head on the pillow as Mac positioned the duvet over her.

 Retrieving the two bowls, he leaned over to kiss her forehead and headed out the door.